Kundan Satti: Production

 Prior to release, the firm garnered attention for being directed by P. K. Aghasthi, a 12-year-old girl from Chennai.
 She initially wanted to write a book on a story based in Kumbakonam but after learning animation during the COVID-19 lockdown, she wanted to make a film.
-An audio release event was held in Chennai during February 2023.

 Soundtrack

 The music was composed by M. S. Amargeeth and features three songs.
 The lyrics are written by Arangan.
 The songs are sung by Sriram, Vidyuth Srinivas and Vishodhan.